gaehlerm/SoftwareEngineering/README.md

 Instead you should have a class for each comestible and inside the `Shopping` class, you have only one list for all different comestibles at the same time.
 The different behavior is implemented inside ever individual class, obeying the OCP.
 This allows you to simply add a new comestible without changing the `Shopping` class.

 Also testing this class may be hard.
 Possibly you'll have to use a mocking library to alter the functionality of some functions that are implemented inside this class.
 This is a sign that the class is badly designed.
+Instead we can use dependency injection to inject the comestibles into the class.
+The class itself just contains one list storing all the items together.

+Note that the code is now slightly different and much longer.
+We don't have separate `apples` and `eggs` lists anymore.
+We have a list of `items` that can be of any type.
+Therefore the order in which the elements are stored may be different.
+But this is probably not a big deal since all elements inside a list should be treated equally.
+On the other hand, the `apples` and `eggs` were stored in separate lists, but they were pirvate and never used alone.
+So there is no problem with storing them in one list together.

 ```py
 from abc import ABC, abstractmethod